dimitryB/overledger-sdk-java/README.md

 ## Prerequisites

 - Register for a free developer account on [Quant Developer's Portal](https://developer.quant.network)
-- You will require MAppId and BPI key:
+- You will require MAppId and access key:
   - Enter information regarding your application in order to get a MApp ID.
-  - Verfify your Quant token, and create a BPI key.
+  - Verfify your Quant token, and create a access key.

 ## Installation

 Developers would have to install the Overledger SDK as a maven dependency.

-_TODO:_ Link to mvn repository here

-Example dependency:

 ```xml
 <!-- SDK bundle -->